-Current social distancing requirements mean it is no longer possible for the Commission to conduct its work face-to-face without exposing the community to unnecessary risk.
+Current social distancing requirements mean it is not possible for the Commission to conduct its work face-to-face without exposing the community to unnecessary risk.

-The Commissioners are committed to ensuring this important work continues and will use the technology available to further consult and gather information within the public health guidelines.
-This means examining options for digital, rather than in-person engagement.
+The Commissioners are committed to ensuring this important work continues using the technology available to further consult and gather information using digital, rather than in-person engagement.

 The Royal Commission into National Natural Disaster Arrangements, sometimes known as the ‘Bushfire Royal Commission’, is examining how Australia is prepared and coordinated across the Commonwealth, States and Territories to respond to bushfires and other natural disasters as well as mitigation and recovery.